andrewmoles2/rTrainIntroduction/r-fundamentals-7/r_fundamentals_7.md

 # your code here
 ```

-# Converting data into and from matricies
+# Converting data into and from matrices

 When doing analysis with R, you sometimes come across analysis packages that require your data to be in the form of a matrix.
 How do you convert your data from an object like a data frame to a matrix?